KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 PyCon US will not be moved outside of the US.
 Perhaps VIPs could receive funding to make other events feel first class.
 The [Python Language Summit](https://ep2026.europython.eu/language-summit/) will take place at EuroPython this year.

-PSF plans to diversify revenue so PyCon US is not the only revenue service.
+PSF plans to diversify revenue so PyCon US is not the only revenue source.
 Service-based revenue around PyPI is a future goal

 Downloads, packages, and accounts keep going up.
 More malware will happen.
 PSF is setting up the tech side of the house up for more growth and is fundraising for short-term security and project management roles.